oeg-upm/TINTOlib/README.md

 However, if you prefer manual installation or want to explore the full environment:

 - The repository includes a `requirements.txt` file listing the **core dependencies** required to use TINTOlib.
+You can directly run the **TINTOlib-example.ipynb** notebook located in the examples/ folder using the dependencies listed in `requirements.txt`.
-- For running the **example notebooks**, you can use `requirements-example.txt`, which includes additional libraries needed to execute the provided tutorials.
+- **Other notebooks**, which include training deep learning models on the generated images, require additional libraries.
+To run them, install the extended dependencies from `requirements-example.txt`:

 ---